cosmos/cosmos-sdk-docs/versioned_docs/version-0.46/develop/advanced-concepts/00-baseapp.md

 ### Info

-The [`Info` ABCI message](https://github.com/cometbft/cometbft/blob/v0.37.x/spec/abci/abci++_basic_concepts.md#info-methods) is a simple query from the underlying consensus engine, notably used to sync the latter with the application during a handshake that happens on startup.
+The [`Info` ABCI message](https://docs.tendermint.com/master/spec/abci/abci.html#info) is a simple query from the underlying consensus engine, notably used to sync the latter with the application during a handshake that happens on startup.
 When called, the `Info(res abci.ResponseInfo)` function from `BaseApp` will return the application's name, version and the hash of the last commit of `app.cms`.

 ### Query

-The [`Query` ABCI message](https://github.com/cometbft/cometbft/blob/v0.37.x/spec/abci/abci++_basic_concepts.md#info-methods) is used to serve queries received from the underlying consensus engine, including queries received via RPC like CometBFT RPC.
-It used to be the main entrypoint to build interfaces with the application, but with the introduction of [gRPC queries](../../integrate/building-modules/04-query-services.md) in Cosmos SDK v0.40, its usage is more limited.
-The application must respect a few rules when implementing the `Query` method, which are outlined [here](https://github.com/cometbft/cometbft/blob/v0.37.x/spec/abci/abci++_app_requirements.md#query).
+The [`Query` ABCI message](https://docs.tendermint.com/master/spec/abci/abci.html#query-2) is used to serve queries received from the underlying consensus engine, including queries received via RPC like Tendermint RPC.
+It used to be the main entrypoint to build interfaces with the application, but with the introduction of [gRPC queries](../building-modules/query-services.md) in Cosmos SDK v0.40, its usage is more limited.
+The application must respect a few rules when implementing the `Query` method, which are outlined [here](https://docs.tendermint.com/master/spec/abci/apps.html#query).

-Each CometBFT `query` comes with a `path`, which is a `string` which denotes what to query.
+Each Tendermint `query` comes with a `path`, which is a `string` which denotes what to query.
 If the `path` matches a gRPC fully-qualified service method, then `BaseApp` will defer the query to the `grpcQueryRouter` and let it handle it like explained [above](#grpc-query-router).
 Otherwise, the `path` represents a query that is not (yet) handled by the gRPC router. `BaseApp` splits the `path` string with the `/` delimiter.
 By convention, the first element of the split string (`split[0]`) contains the category of `query` (`app`, `p2p`, `store` or `custom` ).
 The `BaseApp` implementation of the `Query(req abci.RequestQuery)` method is a simple dispatcher serving these 4 main categories of queries:

 * Application-related queries like querying the application's version, which are served via the `handleQueryApp` method.
 * Direct queries to the multistore, which are served by the `handlerQueryStore` method.
 These direct queries are different from custom queries which go through `app.queryRouter`, and are mainly used by third-party service provider like block explorers.
 * P2P queries, which are served via the `handleQueryP2P` method.
 These queries return either `app.addrPeerFilter` or `app.ipPeerFilter` that contain the list of peers filtered by address or IP respectively.
 These lists are first initialized via `options` in `BaseApp`'s [constructor](#constructor).
+* Custom queries, which encompass legacy queries (before the introduction of gRPC queries), are served via the `handleQueryCustom` method.
+The `handleQueryCustom` branches the multistore before using the `queryRoute` obtained from `app.queryRouter` to map the query to the appropriate module's [legacy `querier`](../building-modules/query-services.md#legacy-queriers).

+## Next {hide}

+Learn more about [transactions](./01-transactions.md) {hide}